Steven Kay QC

 Drafting a report for the ABA ROLI on the effectiveness of the Defence in the criminal justice system of the Kingdom of Bahrain as part of the programme aimed at implementing internal justice reforms.
-Devising an 8-stage training programme manual to improve the quality of the Defence counsel which was followed by delivery of the training programme to lawyers and trainers in 2013.
+Devising an 8-stage training programme manual to improve the quality of the Defence counsel that was followed by delivery of the training programme to lawyers and trainers in2013.

 Sri Lanka 2014